levgiffune/boot-ip/README.md

 display public ip of raspi on boot on analog display

+* must enable autologin in /etc/lightdm/lightdm.conf and /etc/pam.d/lightdm-autologin (look it up) THE AUTOLOGIN USER AND TIMEOUT ARE DEFINED TWO TIMES AND YOU MUST
+UNCOMMENT BOTH

 circuit on arduino (with 2x16 lcd):
  * LCD RS pin to digital pin 12
  * LCD Enable pin to digital pin 11